On two-dimensional steady compactly supported Euler flows with constant vorticity: Introduction and main results

-Next, let us consider the two-phase overdetermined problem (\ref{e1.3}).
-At this time, we fix the constant vorticity $\gamma_1$, while treating the other constant vorticity $\gamma_2$ as a parameter.
-The boundary perturbation $\eta \in C^{2,\alpha}(\partial \Omega_0; \mathbb{R})$ is also the unknown function to be determined.
-The main conclusion for problem (\ref{e1.3}) can be summarized in the following theorem.
+We next turn to the two-phase overdetermined problem \eqref{e1.3}.
+Here we fix the inner vorticity \(\gamma_1\) and treat the outer vorticity \(\gamma_2\) as the bifurcation parameter, with the boundary perturbation \(\eta \in C^{2,\alpha}(\partial \Omega_0;\mathbb{R})\) as the unknown.
+The main result is as follows.